arXiv/accessibility2024/source/breakout-ai-and-crowdsourcing.md

-#Forum Q&A: Authoring and Publishing
+#Forum Q&A: AI, Crowdsourcing, and Accessibility
 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
 This page holds key participant bios and useful links related to the Q&A session on how AI and Crowd Sourcing can advance accessibility.
 It is also a location to add your comments and continue the conversation.
 We know we will not have time during the forum to discuss everything of interest.
 Please use this space to continue the conversation related to authoring and publishing.